 So Many People

-One thing I did learn is how incredibly well they manage the crowds and traffic around the stadium after a game.
+after a game.
 There are loads of transit staff, police, and city workers all over the place.
 They stop the traffic completely so the pedestrians can cross the roads safely, and then they stop the people so the traffic can move again.
 The police essentially control the main junction, so you just ignore the traffic lights and follow their directions.
 Meanwhile, the CTA staff at the station make sure that not too many people get crowded onto the platform at any one time by temporarily stopping people from even entering the station area.

 They also manage to queue the trains up on the line really efficiently, so as soon as one pulls away from the platform, the next one is pulling straight in.
 With each train being ten coaches long, they manage to move a massive number of people in a really short space of time.
 I'd say that after about an hour, there were hardly any people left around the stadium area at all, apart from the cleaning crews.
 Considering there were over 31,000 people in attendance, it's genuinely amazing how fast they all dispersed.